thealex-br/badyoutube/README.md

-a personal blocklists for content i don't like
+a personal blocklist for content i don't like